-Rusulfan is dissolved in N N-dimethylacetamide (DMA), 3.3 ml, and Polyethylene Glycol 400, 6.7 ml. busulfain is dissolved in N1N-difficulty/acetaining (DWA), 3.3 mL and Polygriphine (a)you 400, 6.7 mL.
-The solubility of busulfain in water is 0.1 g per L and the pH of busulfain injection diluted to approximately 0.5 mg per mL busulfain in 0.9% Sodium Chloride Injection or 5% Dextrose Injection as recommended for infusion reflects the pH of the diluent used and ranges from 3.4 to 3.9.
+Busulfan is dissolved in N,N-dimethylacetamide (DMA), 3.3 mL and Polyethylene Glycol 400, NF 6.7 mL.
+The solubility of busulfan in water is 0.1 g per L and the pH of busulfan injection diluted to approximately 0.5 mg per mL busulfan in 0.9% Sodium Chloride Injection or 5% Dextrose Injection as recommended for infusion reflects the pH of the diluent used and ranges from 3.4 to 3.9.